 That it won’t last forever – Living on a budget will probably be something you do for your entire life.
 However, living on a tight budget may not last as long.
 Instead, once your budget has room for you to loosen up, things will run smoother and the “quit” feeling that you’ve currently got will go away.
 It does take willpower to hang in when things get tight, but, you’ll be glad that you did.

 That it is for the “greater good” – No, I don’t mean the greater good of society, but for the greater good of your family.
-It enables you to have the money that you need, when you need it and to save for the things you want.
+It enables you to have the money that you need when you need it.
+Plus it will allow you to save for the things you want.
 It may even be what is keeping your head above water financially right now.

 What your future is– Lots of people look into their future and see only work, more struggling, and a life filled without the funds that they need.
 By continuing to live on your budget when things get hard, by keeping on when you feel like quitting, you are setting up a financial future for yourself and your family.
 Very few people work to do this.
 Keeping that in mind will always help when things get tough.

 How do you handle living on a budget??
 Any tips to make it easier?